Chemsse57/gmsa-dumper/README.md

 ## Why?

 Existing tools like [gMSADumper](https://github.com/micahvandeusen/gMSADumper) only output NT hashes.
-In hardened environments where **RC4 is disabled**, the NT hash is useless for Kerberos authentication — you need AES keys.
+In hardened environments where **RC4 is disabled**, the NT hash is useless for Kerberos authentication, you need AES keys.

 This tool outputs all three: **NT hash**, **AES-256** and **AES-128** keys, ready to use with impacket's `-aesKey` parameter.